norlaklep/norlaklep/README.md

 # 💫 About Me:
-CyberSecurity and Backend Developer<br>Learning CyberSecuirity and Backend Developer
+CyberSecurity and Backend Developer<br>Learning CyberSecurity and Backend Developer

 ## 🌐 Socials: